syselement/tcm-sec-notes/peh/4-active-directory/1-ad-lab.md

   - `Edit local users and groups`
     - Reset password and enable local `Administrator`:`Password1!`

-    - Add the domain user to the Administrators group
+    - Add the domain users to the Administrators group
       - `fcastle` for `THEPUNISHER` VM
       - `fcastle` and `pparker` for `SPIDERMAN` VM